There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity

 Do you play in LARGE shows that entail having PERFECT audio quality with high PAs in your studio?
 If so, you’ll need this interface.

-Like other more expensive interfaces, the Zoom TAC also boasts NEAR ZERO LATENCY and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).
+Like other more expensive thunderbolt audio interfaces, the Zoom TAC also boasts NEAR ZERO LATENCY and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).

 This thunderbolt audio is Compact and Portable.
 Without needing an AC plug-in, you can just connect it to the Mac laptop (or your studio computer), and you’re good to go!

 - It’s also versatile!
 Great for BOTH field recordings and onstage playback for live shows.

 Accidentally left it in the studio?
 It’s so small, shipping it to your location won’t be much of a hassle!